 - 1 tsp salt

-- Heat oil in a large heavy bottomed pan or kadhai over medium heat.
+- Heat oil and ghee in a large heavy bottomed pan or kadhai over medium heat.

 - Grind the tomatoes into a puree while the onion mixture is cooking.

 - Once the onions turn brown in color and oil starts to separate from the sides, add the tomato puree along with remaining ingredients.
 Bring to a simmer over medium high heat, stirring frequently for 2 minutes.